 To install the battery cartridge, align the tongue on the battery cartridge with the groove in the housing and slip it into place.
 Insert it all the way until it locks in place with a little click.
-If you can see the red indicator on the upper side of the button, it is not locked completely.
+If you can see the red indicator as shown in the figure, it is not locked completely.